TalentLayer-Labs/lit-credentials-store/README.md

 }
 ```

-Ps: you can configure a `FIXED_PKP` by minting one on [lit explorer](https://explorer.litprotocol.com/mint-pkp).
+Ps: you can configure a `FIXED_PKP` by minting one on [lit explorer](https://explorer.litprotocol.com/mint-pkp) for the cayenne testnet.
 This will be used instead to sign transactions.
 If you don't use it, it will automatically fallback to the `mintPkp` function.
-To run it, the user needs to be on the Lit "Chronicle" Testnet and have [Lit Faucet](https://faucet.litprotocol.com/)
+To run it, the user needs to be on the Lit "Chronicle" Testnet (requested automatically) and have [Lit Faucet](https://faucet.litprotocol.com/)

 ### Step 3: Update availableCreds